When you buy through links on our site, we may earn an affiliate commission.

 Best Hair Chalks

-Feeling curious?
+We have picked the best brands for 5 different types and color.
 Try one of these five hair chalks to see which one you like best!
 All of them are easy to use and will give you gorgeous colorful results.

-Temporary Hair Chalk
+Compact Powdered Hair Chalk

 Liquid Hair Chalk